nbrest/kamehouse/README.md

 # Live demo:

-This application is hosted in https://www.nicobrest.com/kame-house/ so you can check it out and play around with it and report any issues :) It's hosted in an Amazon AWS Free Tier EC2 Ubuntu 18 running with mysql.
+This application is hosted in https://www.nicobrest.com/kame-house/ so you can check it out and play around with it and report any issues :)

+It's currently running on a Raspberry Pi, so might not be up all the time

+~~It's hosted in an Amazon AWS Free Tier EC2 Ubuntu 18 running with mysql.
 Most of the external dependencies are not installed though and it's not configured to execute shutdown or lock commands.
 So you can test the UI (remember I'm a backend developer :p) and some of the functionality in the VLC player and test module with some limitations.
-For example, AWS EC2 Ubuntu's kernel isn't compiled with audio modules (not even dummy), so audio will always revert to 0%, even if you update it with the buttons or slider.
+For example, AWS EC2
+    Ubuntu's kernel isn't compiled with audio modules (not even dummy), so audio will always revert to 0%, even if you update it with the buttons or slider.~~

 # Target Devices: